 Bethany United Church of Christ

-Bethany United Church of Christ is at 1235 Broad Blvd. (the northeast corner of Broad Boulevard and 13th Street).
+Bethany United Church of Christ is located at 1235 Broad Blvd., Cuyahoga Falls (the northeast corner of Broad Boulevard and 13th Street).

 The building is handicapped accessible by parking in the small lot adjacent to the church on 13th Street.
-Bethany welcomes visitors to join in worship and fellowship on Sunday.
+Bethany welcomes visitors to join in worship and fellowship.
 New experiences await those of all ages.

 First Christian Church

 First Christian Church, on the corner of Second and Stow, invites all to come and explore faith in Sunday School, small groups, or worship.

 Child care is available for Sunday School and both Sunday Worship.
 On Sunday mornings at 10:45 explore Scripture's application to everyday life, or get a "Second Wind" at the alternative worship service on Wednesday nights at 6:30.
 This informal and interactive service looks at current events through the lens of faith.

 On Sept.
 8 at 5:30 p.m., the church's Pastor, The Rev. Debbie Saxe, will be participating in Light The City Up candle light vigil for opiate awareness at the Cuyahoga Falls Riverfront°Amphitheater.
 All are encouraged to come and participate in this vigil.°

 On Sept.
 11, the congregation is kicking off a new Sunday School season with a lunch after the 10:45 service.
 There will be fun activities and a chance to meet some of the favorite heroes from the Bible.
 Sunday Schools for youth and adults will begin Sept.
 18 at 9:30 a.m.